Mindslave/mindslave.github.io/_posts/2021-08-05-MS-Monovsmultirepo.md

 * **Multirepo:** this can also be called the "normal approach", despite some tech giants embracing the monorepo the vast majority of organizations is using multiple repositories to manage their codebase.
 Here each service and earch libarry can get their own home, their own repository.

+If you already think that a monorepo sounds downright crazy, here are some companys that have publicly stated to use a monorepo internally:
+* Google
+* Uber
+* Twitter

+Google even mentioned that their monorepo contains over 2.000.000.000 Lines of code, that's about 130 times the size of the enitre linux kernel.

 You can already guess that both apporaches have advantages and disadvantages to them.
 We are going to look at both approaches in regards to: